kaziasifjawwad/java_exercise/java_collection_framework/README.md

     }
 }
 ```
-The output of this above could is :<br>
+The output of this above code is :<br>
 `[59, 10, 45, 55, 65]`

 We can see that 59 is inserted at 0th index of the al1 arraylist.

-We also have `addAll` method that will add all the element of another arraylist.
+We also have `addAll()` method that will add all the element of another arraylist.
 Let's create
 an additional arraylist.
 ```java
 import java.util.ArrayList;